 4-Day Tour: Crater Lake, Mt.
 Hood, & Willamette Valley

-This adventure, taking in both sides of the Cascade Mountain Range, offers up a beautiful diversity of landscapes.
-Experience Pacific Northwest rainforest, rocky subalpine terrain, and expansive views from a high point of nearly 8,000’ in Crater Lake National Park.
-The Lake is the primary destination of your tour, but two of Oregon’s state parks – the austere cliffs of Smith Rock, and the rushing waters of Silver Falls – will also leave a lasting impression.
-Along the way, enjoy local cuisine, not to mention Oregon’s abundant fine wines and craft brews.
+This adventure, exploring both sides of the Cascade Mountain Range, offers up a beautiful diversity of landscapes.
+Experience Pacific Northwest rainforest, rocky sub-alpine terrain, and expansive views from a high point of nearly 8,000’ in Crater Lake National Park.
+Though Crater Lake is the primary destination of your tour, two of Oregon’s state parks – the towering cliffs of Smith Rock and the tumbling waterfalls of Silver Falls – are bound to leave a lasting impression.
+Experience local cuisine along the way – not to mention Oregon’s abundant fine wines and famed craft brews.

 Timberline Lodge, Deschutes River, Warm Springs Canyon, & Bend, OR

 Our first day on the road takes us into the Cascade Mountain Range, as we travel to Timberline Lodge at 6,000’ above sea level.
 Crisp, cold snow-melt tumbles over Umbrella Falls, and when the wind is flat beneath clear skies, the view from Trillium Lake is iconic.